SherG/cool-iron/blog/quit-facebook.md

 I’ve had a personal account on Facebook for well over a decade, but I’ve been inactive on that social media platform for a few years.
 During that inactive period I did check in a couple of times but considered my account dormant.
 I finally exported my photos and greenlit the deletion of my account.

+Why?
 I lost interest in the platform.
-Here are some of the reasons why.

 ## Nostalgia for the pre-Facebook era